Sonia Kovalevsky Day

 Beca Lufi is an Assistant Professor of Instruction in the Mathematics Department at Temple University.
 Over the past 10 years, she has been involved in several math enrichment activities in the Philadelphia area including Math Circles, SK Day, and MathCounts.

 Lidia Lapinski graduated with a B.S. in Physics with a minor in mathematics from Temple University in 2025.
 As an undergraduate, she tutored mathematics and was a group leader for the Girls Talk Math summer camp.
-She will pursue her Ph.D. in Physics next year, and she plans to continue her research in condensed matter physics.
+She will pursue her Ph.D. in Physics at Stanford University next year, and she plans to continue her research in condensed matter physics.

 Nora Melican is an undergraduate at Temple University graduating in May 2026 with a B.S. in Mathematics and Physics.
 Currently she works as a tutor under the Temple Math Department and is president of the Temple Math Club.
 This is her second year volunteering with SK Day, and she has also been a group leader for the Girls Talk Math program at Temple.